zYeoman/myStars/README.md

 ## Java

+- [EasyML](https://github.com/ICT-BDA/EasyML) - Easy Machine Learning is a general-purpose dataflow-based system for easing the process of applying machine learning algorithms to real world tasks.
 - [interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.
 - [lottie-android](https://github.com/airbnb/lottie-android) - Render After Effects animations natively on Android and iOS
 - [retrofit](https://github.com/square/retrofit) - Type-safe HTTP client for Android and Java by Square, Inc.